Agency Leader CEO Q&A Event Marketer

 From acquisitions to strategic hiring to acting as consultant to the new faces in client organizations, event agency leaders and their employees continue to ride the waves of economic and cultural evolutions.
 What we’re learning: Partnerships between clients and agencies are viewed as even more valuable than ever on the corporate side due to changes in the organizations.
 Agencies are reporting less turnover in their ranks.
 And leaders have discovered that hybrid work life continues to work.

-To gain insight into the state of the agency business so far in 2024, we invited three event agency leaders to participate in a quarterly pulse check.
+To gain insight into the state of the agency business so far in 2024, we invited three event agency leaders to participate in a new-year pulse check.
 Here, we present their insights.

 Event Marketer: Tell us how your agency has changed this past year.